Cerberus-Nuclear/Eddy-Source/README.md

 Eddy can be run from the command line with the output file and any applicable scaling factor as optional arguments;
 if no such arguments are supplied a GUI will appear to request them.

 General CLI usage: python3 Eddy.py [-o outputfile] [-sf scaling_factor] ---> outputfile.html

+This software is provided by Cerberus Nuclear Limited "as is" and any express or implied warranties, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose are disclaimed.
+In no event shall cerberus nuclear limited be liable for any direct, indirect, incidental, special, exemplary, or consequential damages (including, but not limited to, procurement of substitute goods or services; loss of use, data, or profits; or business interruption) however caused and on any theory of liability, whether in contract, strict liability, or tort (including negligence or otherwise) arising in any way out of the use of this software, even if advised of the possibility of such damage.